Kanthongv/test/README.md

 # Git Test
-Git Test from feature refixed reverted and added another thing 34
+Git Test from feature refixed reverted and added another thing from feature-3